Average Convergence Rate of Evolutionary Algorithms II: Continuous Optimization: Introduction

-The results are different.
-For continuous optimization, Theorem~\ref{T1} in this paper claims that given a convergent EA modelled by an homogeneous Markov chain, its ACR converges to 0 if its generator is invariant or converges to a positive if its generator is positive-adaptive.
-But for discrete optimization, Theorem~1 in~\cite{he2016average} states that for all convergent EAs modelled by homogeneous Markov chains, their ACR converges to a positive.
+The convergence rate is an alternative way to evaluate the performance of EAs in continuous optimization.
+It quantifies how fast an EA converges to the optimal solution set per generation in the decision space.
+So far, numerous theoretical work has been reported to discuss the convergence rate from different perspectives~\cite{rudolph1997local,rudolph1997convergence,he1999convergence,he2001conditions,auger2005convergence,auger2016linear,he2017initial}.

+Because of the equivalence of convergence in decision space and that in the objective space, it is rational to investigate how fast the approximation error converges to zero in the objective space.
+The convergence rate discussed in this paper is defined in the objective space in terms of the approximation error.
+Denote the fitness value of the best individual in the $t^{th}$ generation population as $f_t$ and the approximation error as $e_t = | f_t-f^*|$ where $f^*$ represents the optimal fitness.
+The geometric convergence rate $e_t\le e_0 c^t$ can be obtained from the one-step convergence rate (CR), $e_t / e_{t-1}$, under the condition $e_t/e_{t-1}<c$~\cite{rudolph1997convergence,tarlowski2018geometric}.
+But unfortunately, randomness in EAs results in the oscillation of $e_t/e_{t-1}$, which in turn hinders its practical application in computer experiments.
+Instead, the geometric average of $e_t / e_{t-1}$ over consecutive $t$ generations is proposed as the average convergence rate (ACR)~\cite{he2016average} $ACR_t= 1-(e_t/e_0)^{1/t}$.
+A major advantage of $ACR_t$ is that it is more stable than $e_t/e_{t-1}$ in computer simulation.

+The ACR has been adopted as a practical metric of the convergence speed of EAs in continuous optimization~\cite{dong2018novel,dhivyaprabha2018synergistic,janiga2019self,li2019binary}.
+Although some theoretical results have been obtained for EAs in discrete optimization~\cite{he2016average}, there is no analysis of EAS in continuous optimization.
+The current paper aims to extend the study from discrete optimization to continuous optimization and answer three research questions: When does the ACR converge to zero?
+When not?
+What is the relationship between the ACR and the decision space dimension?

-The paper is organized as follows: Section~\ref{secWork} introduces the related work.
-Section~\ref{secDefinition} defines the ACR.
-Section~\ref{secAnalysis} provides a general analysis of the ACR.
-Section~\ref{secCases} provides two case studies on the sphere function and Rastrigin function.
-Section~\ref{secConclusions} concludes the paper.
+The paper is organized as follows: Section~\ref{secWork} reviews the related work.
+Section~\ref{secEmpirical} presents an empirical study of the ACR.
+Section~\ref{secStudy} provides a general theoretical study of the ACR.
+Section~\ref{secEP} analyses the ACR of evolutionary programming.
+Section \ref{secRelation} investigates the relationship between the ACR and decision space dimension.
+Finally, Section~\ref{secConclusions} concludes the paper.